 Avinodos was co-founded in 2012 by two individuals, Dan Dexter and Lorn Brambilia.
-Lorn’s father, Gustavo Brambila is their winemaker – one of Napa’s venerable and well regarded winemakers (nearly 40 vintages to date).
+Lorn’s father, Gustavo Brambila was their winemaker – one of Napa’s venerable and well regarded winemakers (nearly 40 vintages to date).
+Today Dan and his wife are the proprietors of Avinodos Wines and in 2014 Dan took over winemaking from Gustavo.

 Dan met Lorn in San Francisco when both were working for a finance company.
 Working for finance was a big switch in Dan’s life as he grew up working on his family farm in Indiana where they grew corn and soy beans.
 While both were working in San Francisco Lorn invited Dan up to Napa to help with his family’s harvest.
 Having a familiarity and pull towards agriculture, Dan quickly became fascinated with the process of making wine.